xlwings/xlwings/docs/remote_interpreter.rst

 * Backend: the Python part
 * Frontend: the xlwings JavaScript module (for Google Sheets/Excel on the web) or the VBA code in the form of the add-in or standalone modules (Desktop Excel)

-Working with a remote Python interpreter means that you have to expose your Python functions by using a Python web framework.
+The backend exposes your Python functions by using a Python web framework.
 In more detail, you need to handle a POST request along these lines (the sample shows an excerpt that uses `FastAPI <https://fastapi.tiangolo.com/>`_ as the web framework, but it works accordingly with any other web framework like Django or Flask):

 .. code-block:: python